data-mechanics/course-2016-spr-proj/joshmah/README.md

 1)Location of Hospitals in Boston

 2)Waze Jam Data of Streets

 3)EMS 911 Dispatch

 Databases Created:
 Hospitals and if they are located on any recorded Waze Trafficjam streets, and the number of times they show up.

-EMS 911 Dispatch time compared to Waze Jam time, and the number of counts that have same hour and minute.
+EMS 911 Dispatch time compared to Waze Jam time, and the number of times that have same hour and minute and show up.

 ##Future Goals

 My goal is to answer the location of nearby hospitals and their relationship to traffic jams, attempting to create a more efficient way of getting to hospitals.
-This will see if there are certain hospitals that are more likely to cause traffic jams.
-I noted that there are some hospitals on the same street, so this is also a database that I created (inside proj1.py) that just notes which streets have multiple hospitals.
+I want to be able to show a positive or negative correlation between certain hospitals and the occurence of traffic jams.

-The second data set can show is if there is a typical time that EMS times are dispatched, and if they are on a similar time to traffic jam time.
-Maybe we can eventually show a correlation between ambulances and traffic jams issues.

-This needs to be approved, because currently, ambulances don't say where they are going, and there is so much traffic in Boston that it might be in another part of the city.
+The second data set can show if there is a typical time that EMS times are dispatched, and if they are on a similar time to traffic jam time.
+I want to be able to show a positive or negative correlation between ambulances and traffic jams issues.
+This second data set needs to be improved to answer the question because ambulance data doesn't show where they are going, and there is so much traffic in Boston that it might be in another part of the city.
 One thing we can use this dataset is to see if ambulances are typical during traffic jam times.

 ##Getting First database: